Sony A7R IV Review:

 Sensor and Processor:

-Readers of my earlier reviews will be familiar with my enthusiasm for discussing cameras’ sensor and processor capabilities.
+Readers of my earlier reviews will know my enthusiasm for discussing cameras’ sensor and processor capabilities.

 It is the first thing that my photography revolves around.